 The group meets bi-monthly on the first Wednesday to organise events and initiatives, and discuss issues facing young people.

 SVY welcomes new members.
 If you are between the ages of twelve and twenty-five, like organising events and want to ensure young people in your community have a voice, then SVY is for you.

 For more information, or if you are interested in attending a meeting, please contact the city on (08) 9237 9222 or email firstname.lastname@example.org

-Upskill is the city's skills development program for young people aged twelve to twenty-five.
-A series of free montly workshops to help develop both professional and personal skills, readying the city's local young people for the workforce and life in general.
+Upskill is a skills development program delivered in partnership with Subiaco PCYC for young people aged twelve to twenty-five.
+A series of free workshops are held to develop both professional and personal skills, readying the city's local young people for the workforce and life in general.

 For more information, please consult the city's events calendar.
 Alternatively, call the city's youth officer on